Menu

 Today’s standard height is around 9″ and up.
 For instance, I’m 5’11”, and I ride a 10″ bar – it fits me perfectly!

-With every passing year, the height of the bar is slowly increasing, but the sweet spot will be between 9″ and 10″ (forever?).
+With every passing year, the height of the bar is slowly increasing, but the sweet spot will be between 9″ and 10″ (will it be like that forever?).

 If you’re considering getting a taller handlebar, add spacers first to see how more rise feels.